 Hackett Hemwall Patterson Foundation

-The Hackett Hemwall Patterson Foundation is a professional medical society and service learning organization dedicated to the treatment of chronic musculoskeletal pain using prolotherapy - a regenerative and integrative medical approach.
+The Hackett Hemwall Patterson Foundation (HHPF) is a not-for-profit medical foundation that sponsors international service-learning trips.
+We are dedicated to the treatment of chronic pain using prolotherapy, a regenerative medicine technique.
+HHPF also sponsors service-learning trips to treat vein disease and ear, nose and throat diseases.
 More information is available on the Foundation's website (link).

 In 1969, Dr. Gus Hemwall, a surgeon in private practice in Chicago, established a foundation dedicated to providing medical care to needy people around the world.
 He named the foundation after his mentor, Dr. George Hackett, who was a pioneer in the area of prolotherapy and one of the first physicians to perform the treatment in the United States.
 Prolotherapy is often considered a new therapy, but documentation shows that a very similar therapy was performed as early as 400 BC.
 Although initially known as the Hackett Foundation, the organization was eventually renamed in honor of Dr. Hemwall and his wife, Helen, who dedicated their lives to helping others in many ways.
 Their lives serve as models for those of us who follow in their footsteps.